The Gospel Paul Preached

 "...concerning his Son Jesus Christ..."
 (Romans 1:3).

 The gospel which Paul was proclaiming was about Jesus Christ.
 Paul said that He preached Christ and Him crucified (I Corinthians 2:2).
 Everything that Paul proclaimed was for glory and honor unto Christ.
 When we preach the gospel of Christ it honors Christ Himself.
 Did Paul only preach the facts of Christ's death, burial, and resurrection?
 No!
 Paul certainly preached the Lordship of Christ, His Sonship, and obedience unto Christ (Romans 1:3-5).
 To not preach about the kingdom, rule, and Sovereignty of Christ is to not preach the gospel.
 Paul goes on through the Roman letter to affirm the grace of God, the necessity of faith, and obedience to the faith.
-When we neglect preaching any of these things then we fail to preach the gospel of Jesus Christ.
+When we neglect to preach any of these things then we fail to preach the gospel of Jesus Christ.
 Through our preaching, just as in Paul's, the purpose is to honor the central object of the gospel - Jesus Christ.

 The Purpose of the Gospel